timschmidt/hyperreal/README.md

 # Hyperreal

 Hyperreal is a Rust library for exact rational arithmetic and computable real arithmetic.
-It started from Hans Boehm's "Towards an API for the Real Numbers" model and has since grown into a more performance-focused Rust implementation with symbolic tracking, exact shortcuts, borrowed arithmetic support, and a benchmark suite for the hot numerical paths.
+It started from Hans Boehm's "Towards an API for the Real Numbers" model and has since grown into a more performance-focused Rust implementation with symbolic tracking, exact shortcuts, structural inspection APIs, borrowed arithmetic support, and a benchmark suite for the hot numerical paths.

 ## What it provides